Tagirijus/plainvoice/DEVELOPMENT.md

 This class is for basic file operations and can load and save data.

+### Percentage

+Basically is just a Quantity class, yet internally it will use the `self.value` divided by 100 for the `get_value()` method, which is used for math operations in the Quantity class magic methods.

 ### Posting class _[TODO]_

 Is supposed to be a single posting of the PostingList class.
 Has certain basic math operations, used for calculations inside an invoice.